a-lafrance/tinyc/README.md

     * When you detect an error, it's reported very inelegantly, because there's no source-level info about where the error occurred.
 Ideally even if it's just a line/character number where the error occurred in addition to the message, that would be better than nothing.
     * There should be better logic for unifying the way warnings and errors are emitted.
 Even if parsing stops at the first error, there could be multiple warnings to emit too.
 In fact, in a robust system there might even be support for multiple errors.
     * Throughout the compiler there are too many naked panics.
 These should be wrapped in a more well-defined compiler panic mechanism (like the Rustc ICE mechanism).
-* Dumping assembly in addition to IR
-    * I probably would've done this by changing the `--dump-ir` flag into a more general `--dump` flag with 3 options:
-        1. `--dump ir`: IR as pseudo-assembly
-        2. `--dump cfg` or `--dump ir-cfg`: IR as a Dot control-flow graph
-        3. `--dump asm`: Assembly
 * I would've liked to give the [flexstr](https://github.com/nu11ptr/flexstr) crate a shot, because it seems to fit my use case pretty well.
 * I played around with the idea of adding new language features, but never had time to get anywhere:
     * Logical operators for conditions